bikos13/PHPRestaurant/README.md

 a) Database Configuration

-in phpmyadmin execute the script included in restaurant_db.sql funtions/dbcon.php has 2 variables that should be changed according to usage
+in phpmyadmin execute the script included in restaurant_db.sql funtions/dbcon.php has 2 variables that should be changed according to usage<br>
-$username = "root"; // default is root, change it on your servers username
+$username = "root"; // default is root, change it on your servers username<br>
-$password = ""; // default is empty, change it on your servers username
+$password = ""; // default is empty, change it on your servers password<br>

 b) Food Catalogue